 Virginia Beach, VA (July 2013) – J. Frank Gallagher, III, a 26-year veteran of inpatient psychiatric services, is the newly-appointed vice president of behavioral health services for Norfolk, Virginia-based Sentara Healthcare.

 Gallagher joins Sentara after five years as CEO of Virginia Beach Psychiatric Center, a 100-bed acute care psychiatric hospital.
-He was previously CEO of The Pines Residential Treatment Center campuses in Norfolk and Portsmouth, Virginia and Poplar Springs Hospital, a 168-bed facility in Petersburg, Virginia.
+He was previously CEO of The Pines Residential Treatment Center campuses in Norfolk and Portsmouth and Poplar Springs Hospital, a 168-bed facility in Petersburg, Va.
 With Sentara, Gallagher will work closely with the system’s Behavioral Health Task Force, which includes representatives from Sentara hospitals, Optima Health, Sentara Medical Group, community services boards and advocacy groups.

 “Sentara is embarking on an exciting enhancement of behavioral health services,” Gallagher says.
 “My charge from leadership is to help develop a behavioral health program as excellent as Sentara’s other medical services.

 “Behavioral health can be a fragmented system,” Gallagher continues.
 “We are working with patients and their families, community services boards and other providers to shape new services that truly meet the need.”